ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 };

-Value of a valueOf method by default (if it is not redefined) can vary depending on object type.
-For some objects it returns this value (for example, Object.prototype.valueOf() and all who inherit this method from it), for others — any calculated value (for example, Date.prototype.valueOf(), returning the time of a date):
+The value of the valueOf method by default (if it is not overridden) can vary depending on object type.
+For some objects it returns the this value — for example, Object.prototype.valueOf(), for others — any calculated value, as e.g. Date.prototype.valueOf(), which returns the time of a date:

 var a = {};